legobuff/workshop-pe/exercises/part02-ucp-ldap.md

 ## Conclusion

-With the LDAP connection you can mirror your existing user strucktures to UCP.
+With the LDAP connection you can mirror your existing user structures to UCP.
 This allows you to keep current structures and makes user management easier.

 Further reading: https://docs.docker.com/ee/ucp/admin/configure/external-auth/